 In the TODAY study, researchers found that high blood pressure increased from 11 percent for these patients at the time of diagnosis to 34 percent, less than four years later.

 Microalbuminuria — or protein in the urine — rose from 6 percent at time of diagnosis to 17 percent less than four years later.
-Microalbuminuria is an early sign of vascular damage and indicates increased risk of heart and kidney disease.
+Microalbuminuria is an and indicates increased risk of heart and kidney disease.

 About 14 percent of these young patients developed retinopathy or eye damage less than five years after diagnosis.